carsten-riedel/Coree.VisualStudio.DotnetToolbar/README.md

 This Toolbar focuses on optimizing .NET development workflows, ensuring consistency and efficiency throughout (and without) the CI/CD pipeline within Visual Studio.

-The project works in conjuction with [Coree.Template.Project](https://github.com/carsten-riedel/Coree.Template.Project) i have created with preset csproj settings.
-Use the Coree Project Templates with preset csproj settings (edit them) and than quickly pack/push or publish your builds.
-(with this approches in conjunction you will be able to create a single file executable within minutes)
+This project operates in conjunction with the [Coree.Template.Project](https://github.com/carsten-riedel/Coree.Template.Project), created with preset csproj settings.
+Utilize the Coree Project Templates with these preset csproj settings (which can be customized) to rapidly package, push, or publish builds.
+By combining these approaches, the capability to generate a single-file executable, or creating and releasing nuget packages can be achieved in just a matter of minutes.

 ## Preperation (Prerequirments)